randall-coding/avabranch/tutorial.md

 Or we can deploy this acorn image by simply following this link https://acorn.io/run/avabranch?ref=randall-coding and clicking "Deploy"

 ## Play the Game
+Our acorn deployment gave us this endpoint to play the game https://avabranch-1b3e3022.ypkt0y.on-acorn.io

+If you deployed your own server you can find that endpoint by first clicking on the deployment in your acorn dashboard and clicking the copy icon next to "web".